faeeze/faezekhojir/README.md

-# faeze khojir
+# Faeze khojir
-Data analyst
+Data science
+My passion is diving in data world to hunt best and creative ideas for problem solving